-The step limit or strand bound can be adjusted through the limit and bound options, respectively.
+The step limit, depth limit, and strand bound can be adjusted through the limit, depth, and bound options, respectively.
 See Section 10.5.

 Note that sometimes, a user may become impatient waiting for an analysis to either complete or bail out.
 When this happens, the user should not hesitate to interrupt the tool; the tool will output a partial result that can be graphed so the user can examing the analysis done so far.